Posted on 27-07-21 at 5:45 pm

 If you fundamentally enjoyed the material and you have an interest in investment management, then I’d recommend that you continue.
 Now for the next question: when to take the exam?
 If you failed with a relatively high score (your scoreline was close to the minimum passing scoreline), and have time to study/practice over the next few months, then sit for the exam in the next available window.

 For the year 2021, the curriculum for all exam sessions is exactly the same.
 You can also choose to sit the November 2021 session.
-However, the Cfa Institut has made some changes to the 2022 curriculum, ou should be aware of these changes before you decide when to sit for the exam.
+However, the CFA Institute has made some changes to the 2022 curriculum, ou should be aware of these changes before you decide when to sit for the exam.
 Click here to see the changes.

 If you failed badly (your scoreline was considerably below the minimum passing scoreline) and/or don’t have much time to study/practice, then I’d suggest retaking the exam next year, as yu would need more time to study and practice in order to pass.